Our mission is to promote optimal mental health through advocacy, education, support and mentoring to at-risk youth and their families.

 Who are the potential clients?

-The potential clients are at-risk teens and their families and working professionals.
+The potential clients are at-risk youth and their families; educators; working professionals; social services organizations.
 At school, services will be available to any student enrolled in the school who may be experiencing mental health symptoms or difficulties and whose parent has consented to their child’s care.